OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/media-services/media-services-dotnet-configure-content-key-auth-policy.md

     static private string ConfigurePlayReadyLicenseTemplate()
     {
-        // The following code configures PlayReady License Template using .NET classes
+        // hello following code configures PlayReady License Template using .NET classes
-        // and returns the XML string.
+        // and returns hello XML string.

-        //The PlayReadyLicenseResponseTemplate class represents the template for the response sent back to the end user.
+        //hello PlayReadyLicenseResponseTemplate class represents hello template for hello response sent back toohello end user.
-        //It contains a field for a custom data string between the license server and the application
+        //It contains a field for a custom data string between hello license server and hello application
         //(may be useful for custom app logic) as well as a list of one or more license templates.
         PlayReadyLicenseResponseTemplate responseTemplate = new PlayReadyLicenseResponseTemplate();

-        // The PlayReadyLicenseTemplate class represents a license template for creating PlayReady licenses
+        // hello PlayReadyLicenseTemplate class represents a license template for creating PlayReady licenses
-        // to be returned to the end users.
+        // toobe returned toohello end users.
-        //It contains the data on the content key in the license and any rights or restrictions to be
+        //It contains hello data on hello content key in hello license and any rights or restrictions toobe
-        //enforced by the PlayReady DRM runtime when using the content key.
+        //enforced by hello PlayReady DRM runtime when using hello content key.
         PlayReadyLicenseTemplate licenseTemplate = new PlayReadyLicenseTemplate();
-        //Configure whether the license is persistent (saved in persistent storage on the client)
+        //Configure whether hello license is persistent (saved in persistent storage on hello client)
-        //or non-persistent (only held in memory while the player is using the license).
+        //or non-persistent (only held in memory while hello player is using hello license).
         licenseTemplate.LicenseType = PlayReadyLicenseType.Nonpersistent;

-        // AllowTestDevices controls whether test devices can use the license or not.
+        // AllowTestDevices controls whether test devices can use hello license or not.
-        // If true, the MinimumSecurityLevel property of the license
+        // If true, hello MinimumSecurityLevel property of hello license
-        // is set to 150.
-If false (the default), the MinimumSecurityLevel property of the license is set to 2000. licenseTemplate.AllowTestDevices = true;
+        // is set too150.
+If false (hello default), hello MinimumSecurityLevel property of hello license is set too2000. licenseTemplate.AllowTestDevices = true;

-        // You can also configure the Play Right in the PlayReady license by using the PlayReadyPlayRight class.
+        // You can also configure hello Play Right in hello PlayReady license by using hello PlayReadyPlayRight class.
-        // It grants the user the ability to playback the content subject to the zero or more restrictions
+        // It grants hello user hello ability tooplayback hello content subject toohello zero or more restrictions
-        // configured in the license and on the PlayRight itself (for playback specific policy).
+        // configured in hello license and on hello PlayRight itself (for playback specific policy).
-        // Much of the policy on the PlayRight has to do with output restrictions
+        // Much of hello policy on hello PlayRight has toodo with output restrictions
-        // which control the types of outputs that the content can be played over and
+        // which control hello types of outputs that hello content can be played over and
         // any restrictions that must be put in place when using a given output.
-        // For example, if the DigitalVideoOnlyContentRestriction is enabled,
+        // For example, if hello DigitalVideoOnlyContentRestriction is enabled,
-        //then the DRM runtime will only allow the video to be displayed over digital outputs
+        //then hello DRM runtime will only allow hello video toobe displayed over digital outputs
-        //(analog video outputs won’t be allowed to pass the content).
+        //(analog video outputs won’t be allowed toopass hello content).

-        //IMPORTANT: These types of restrictions can be very powerful but can also affect the consumer experience.
+        //IMPORTANT: These types of restrictions can be very powerful but can also affect hello consumer experience.
-        // If the output protections are configured too restrictive,
+        // If hello output protections are configured too restrictive,
-        // the content might be unplayable on some clients.
-For more information, see the PlayReady Compliance Rules document.
+        // hello content might be unplayable on some clients.
+For more information, see hello PlayReady Compliance Rules document.

         // For example:
         //licenseTemplate.PlayRight.AgcAndColorStripeRestriction = new AgcAndColorStripeRestriction(1);